 Your cat’s skin condition can be a good indication of their overall health.
-In fact, skin problems are one of the most common reasons cats require veterinary care.
-When a skin problem exists, your cat may respond by excessively scratching, chewing and licking itself.
-Skin problems have a wide range of causes – from external parasites, allergies, hormonal imbalances, autoimmune conditions, stress or any combination of these.
+In fact, skin problems in cats are one of the most common reasons they require veterinary care.
+When a skin problem exists, your cat may respond by excessively scratching, chewing, and licking itself.
+Skin problems have a wide range of causes – from external parasites, allergies, hormonal imbalances, autoimmune conditions, stress, or any combination of these.

 Some common causes of skin problems include:

-Fleas: Not only do fleas irritate the skin, cats can have an allergic response when exposed to them.
-Symptoms commonly include excessive scratching, thinning of hair above the base of the tail, crusts and red, raised skin lesions.
+- Fleas: Not only do fleas irritate the skin, but cats can also have an allergic response when exposed to them.
+Symptoms commonly include excessive scratching, thinning of hair above the base of the tail, crusts, and red raised skin lesions.
 Some cats may also be sensitive to flea-treatment products.
 Some flea collars, for example, may cause redness and irritation around the neck.

 - Redness or inflammation